goethe-tcs/tcs.uni-frankfurt.de/content/_index.md

 **PACE challenge:**\
 Participate in a group-based implementation challenge!\
-For fun, or as a Bachelor/Master thesis.
+For fun, as a _Forschungsprojekt_, or as a Bachelor/Master thesis.

 </div>
 </a>